 - “Monomethylated Trivalent Arsenic Species Disrupt Steroid Receptor Interactions with their DNA Response Elements at Non-cytotoxic Cellular Concentrations,” Julie A. Gosse, Vivien F. Taylor, Brian P. Jackson, Joshua W. Hamilton, and Jack E. Bodwell, Journal of Applied Toxicology, 2013, doi: 10.1002/jat.2898

-- “Actin Mediates the Nanoscale Membrane Organization of the Clustered Membrane Protein Influenza Hemagglutinin,” Manasa V. Gudheti, Nikki M. Curthoys, Travis J. Gould, Dahan Kim, Mudalige S. Gunewardene, Kristin A. Gabor, Julie A. Gosse, Carol H. Kim, Joshua Zimmerberg, and Samuel T. Hess, Biophysical Journal, 2013, accepted and in press as of 3-20-13.
+- “Actin Mediates the Nanoscale Membrane Organization of the Clustered Membrane Protein Influenza Hemagglutinin,” Manasa V. Gudheti, Nikki M. Curthoys, Travis J. Gould, Dahan Kim, Mudalige S. Gunewardene, Kristin A. Gabor, Julie A. Gosse, Carol H. Kim, Joshua Zimmerberg, and Samuel T. Hess, Biophysical Journal, 2013, vol. 104, pp. 2182-2192.